-Allows you to apply video adjustments to both video channels simultaneously.
+Allows you to apply video adjustments to all video channels simultaneously (multi-head units only).

-To get the best video image, you are recommended to follow the procedures for manual fine-tuning (see Adjusting Video, page 29).
+To get the best video image, you are recommended to follow the procedures for manual finetuning (see Adjusting Video, page 32).

-You may want to read Appendix D: Advanced Cabling Issues (Skew) on page 45 to understand how to achieve optimum video quality with your particular CATx interconnection cable.
+You may want to read Appendix D: Advanced Cabling Issues (Skew) on page 56 to understand how to achieve optimum video quality with your particular CATx interconnection cable.